-We'll report next on one of the most-hyped baseball prospects ever.
-Pitcher Stephen Strasburg's fastball made him a number one draft choice last year when he received a record contract for an amateur: $15 million.
+: $15 million.
 Not an amateur anymore.
 Tonight, he will pitch in his first Major League game for the Washington Nationals.
 NPR's Joseph Shapiro reports.

 JOSEPH SHAPIRO: Before he's even thrown his first pitch, on sports talk radio, TV and Internet sites, Stephen Strasburg's been called the best pitching phenom in years.
 Here's Curt Schilling recently on ESPN.

-Unidentified Man #1: Really?
+CURT SCHILLING: Unidentified Man #1: Really?

-Unidentified Man #1: Nothing close?
+SCHILLING: Unidentified Man #1: Nothing close?

-Mr. SCHILLING: No, not at that age, that polished.
+SCHILLING: No, not at that age, that polished.

 SHAPIRO: But here's why there is so much interest in Stephen Strasburg.
 He really does have the potential to be great.
 Thomas Boswell is a baseball writer and columnist for the Washington Post.

 SHAPIRO: Strasburg could be one of those prospects who turn out to be busts, or who shows flashes of brilliances and then, and it's a common hazard for pitchers, has a career-blunting injury.

-Mr. BOSWELL: Or at the high end of the most optimistic you can conceivably be, Roger Clemens, all-time great.
+BOSWELL: Or at the high end of the most optimistic you can conceivably be, Roger Clemens, all-time great.
 That's what we're talking about.

 SHAPIRO: Boswell knows that even great pitchers often get off to rocky starts.

 SHAPIRO: Stan Kasten knows.
 He's the Nationals' team president.
 He talked from the team's dugout before a game this weekend.

 SHAPIRO: The Nationals started Strasburg in the minors, in part so, with less scrutiny, he could experience bad pitching days.

-Mr. KASTEN: Yeah, we had a hitch in that plan.
+KASTEN: Yeah, we had a hitch in that plan.
 Yeah.

 SHAPIRO: But Strasburg blew through minor league hitters.

-Mr. KASTEN: Yeah, we wanted him to work on all the stuff related to having men on base, and alas, he just never had a lot of men on base.
+KASTEN: Yeah, we wanted him to work on all the stuff related to having men on base, and alas, he just never had a lot of men on base.
 And we wanted to see how he would bounce back from a real drubbing.
 And alas, he never got that drubbing.

 SHAPIRO: Unidentified Man #2: The Washington Nationals select Bryce Harper.

-Joseph Shapiro, NPR News.
+SHAPIRO: Joseph Shapiro, NPR News.

 : This is NPR News.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.